Himachal Pradesh Bank Holidays 2023

 No. The second and fourth Saturdays are not included in the above list, as the days are by default declared holidays.

 We keep updating the bank holidays on this page for Himachal Pradesh.
-So the 2024 holidays and 2025 holidays will also be posted on this page in their respective years.
+So the Himachal Pradesh 2025 holidays will also be posted on this page at the end of 2024.

 Himachal Pradesh is a renowned state in Northern India.
 It is a famous and most visited tourist state in India located in the Western Himalayas.
 The place nestled in the mid of nature endowed with meadows, forests, valleys, orchards, pine trees, rivers, huge lakes, and snow-clad mountains.
 The capital of Himachal Pradesh is Shimla which was once the capital of British India.